thisiskushal31/SocialSplit/README.md

 ```
 Runs the app in the development mode.\
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-- Backend running at [http://localhost:4000](http://localhost:4000) to test Login and Register API.
+- Backend running at [http://localhost:5000](http://localhost:5000) to test apis.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 **OR**,

-This [video](https://github.com/thisiskushal31/SocialSplit) shows this project live.
+This [video](https://youtu.be/AIHm5PXM_GA) shows this project live.

+## Scope of Improvement

+- Better UI for Login/Signup, Alert-Popups, and Chat Window need to be updated to support more and feature like have profile photo, status with more modern look and feel.
+- Better Folder Arrangement for more robust and scalable code.

 ## License